As a loving parent, you know there's nothing more important than your child.

-Who can make medical decisions on the children's behalf?
+Who can make medical decisions on behalf of the child?
 Or move them out of state?
 Or change their name?

 Issues Related to Your Children's Well-Being:

-Things like schooling, health care, child care, religion and overnight guests, to name a few.
+Things like schooling, extracurricular activities, health care, child care, religion and overnight guests, to name a few.

 Exceptions to Parenting Agreements:

-What happens if one of you has to travel for work during your "regular" parenting time?
-What happens if one of you wants to switch a holiday or weekend?
+What happens if one parent has to travel for work during "regular" parenting time?
+What happens if one parent wants to switch a holiday or weekend?
 Or wants to take the kids out of the country for an extended period of time on vacation?

-All of these issues and many, many more must be covered in divorce parenting plans.
+All of these issues and many, many more must be covered in a parenting plan.

-There are a few things you need to understand about the challenges of creating good parenting plans for divorce:
+There are a few things you need to understand about the challenges of creating a good parenting plan for divorce:

-- There are very few guidelines that outline explicitly how to build divorce parenting plans and determine how much time the children will spend with each of you;
+- There are very few guidelines that outline explicitly how to create a parenting plan and determine how much time the children will spend with each parent;

-- This topic has very little to do with rules and formulas and more to do with parenting and negotiation;
+- This topic has very little to do with rules or formulas, and more to do with negotiation, good parenting and parental responsibility;

 - There is more than meets the eye on this issue and in the majority of cases, this topic is much too complex for you to try to resolve on your own.

-That's why you'll get the best parenting plan by mediating with us.
+That's why you'll get the best parenting plan agreement by mediating with us.

 The best way to create a plan that’s good for you and your children, now and in the future, is by working with an experienced divorce mediator like me."